hostcc/hass-gs-alarm/README.md

 ## Specifics

-* The integration doesn't manage settings for the alarm panel, including adding/removing sensors.
-You will still need the mobile application for that
+* The integration doesn't manage most of settings for the alarm panel, including adding/removing sensors - you can only enable/disable sensors/realy.
+For the rest you will still need the mobile application
 * No cloud or Internet connectivity required in case of local setup (Home Assistant in the same local network as the alarm panel)
 * Changes in alarm panel with regards to sensors and switches require the